 - Do you have the tools and resources you need to do your job effectively?

 - How would you rate the quality of communication in the company?

 - Is there a good work-life balance in our company?

 - Do you feel our workplace is a safe and healthy environment?

-When creating your HR survey questions, you should aim for a good balance of quantitative (1-10 scale ratings) and qualitative (open-ended, short-answer) questions.
+When creating your employee engagement questions, you should aim for a good balance of quantitative (1-10 scale ratings) and qualitative (open-ended, short-answer) questions.